lexbor/docs/source/examples/url/parse.md

 ### Conclusion

-The example succinctly demonstrates the capabilities of the Lexbor URL parsing library, showcasing how to initialize the parser, handle a complex URL with Unicode characters, and serialize its components.
-Each part of the code works harmoniously to show how flexible and powerful URL handling can be in modern C programming with the Lexbor library.
+The example succinctly demonstrates the capabilities of the `lexbor` URL parsing library, showcasing how to initialize the parser, handle a complex URL with Unicode characters, and serialize its components.
+Each part of the code works harmoniously to show how flexible and powerful URL handling can be in modern C programming with the `lexbor` library.
 The proper initialization, error handling, and cleanup are crucial for robust application development.